 1. The Crown creator Peter Morgan didn’t have much of an interest in the royal family.

 Considering that The Crown creator Peter Morgan also wrote 2006’s The Queen (which earned Morgan an Oscar nomination for Best Original Screenplay and Helen Mirren an Oscar for her portrayal of Queen Elizabeth II), it would be easy to think that he has had a deep and lifelong interest in the royal family—but you’d be wrong.
-“It was a horrible mistake,” Morgan told Entertainment Weekly.
+“It was a horrible mistake,” Morgan told Entertainment Weekly in 2019.
 “I don’t know how we’ve ended up here.”

 Had you told Morgan in 2013 that he’d be dedicating the next several years of his life to creating a series about Queen Elizabeth, he probably would have laughed—or screamed.
-In 2016, when asked by Variety why he was interested in telling the story of the Queen’s rise to power, his response was honest: “I didn’t really.
+In 2016, when asked by Variety why he was interested in telling the story of the queen’s rise to power, his response was honest: “I didn’t really.
 I’m sick of writing the world of Elizabeth.
 But when we did the play The Audience, the scene between Churchill and the young queen struck me as having lots of potential—this young 25-year-old girl and this 73-year-old, this daughter and this grandfather.
 And yet he was so in awe of her.
 I thought, I’d like to try writing this as a movie, Churchill and Elizabeth.
 Like Educating Rita.
 And then as I got writing, I thought actually her marriage is quite interesting, too.
 So let me just go back a bit.
 And then before I knew it, I thought this needs more time.
 That’s when I first rang the producer and thought, this could be a TV show.
 And Netflix just jumped at it.”

 3. The Crown was originally pitched as a three-season project.